-Load Balancer Controller Installation¶
+AWS Load Balancer Controller installation¶

-The Load Balancer controller (LBC) provisions AWS Network Load Balancer (NLB) and Application Load Balancer (ALB) resources.
-The LBC watches for new service or ingress kubernetes resources, and configures AWS resources.
+The AWS Load Balancer controller (LBC) provisions AWS Network Load Balancer (NLB) and Application Load Balancer (ALB) resources.
+The LBC watches for new service

 Existing AWS ALB Ingress Controller users

-Supported Kubernetes Versions¶
+Supported Kubernetes versions¶

 - AWS Load Balancer Controller v2.0.0~v2.1.3 requires Kubernetes 1.15+